What attracts attendees to a trade show booth?

 Brand positioning is a statement that articulates why your target audience should choose your brand to satisfy their needs rather than choosing one of your competitors.

 In order to successfully position your brand you need to understand your target demographic.
 By creating a buyer persona (a fictional representation of your ideal customer) you can figure out what motivates attendees to purchase and gain crucial behavioral insights.
+I mean, when it comes to using promotional material to build your brand identity, a creative way of doing this would be working with personalised umbrella companies.
+This isn’t something that every company does, but it will be a way of making your business stand out from the rest, especially when it comes to building relationships with clients.
+This may be something worth looking into.
+Think outside of the box.

 What can you do better than competition?
 Learning the desires, needs and concerns of your target audience is great, but you will also need to have a good understanding of your competitors, specifically the ways they meet and miss the mark with your shared customer-base.